Kunratice u Cvikova

 Kunratice u Cvikova (Kunnersdorf) is a municipality and village in Česká Lípa District in the Liberec Region of the Czech Republic.
 It has about 600 inhabitants.

 Etymology

-The name is derived from the personal name Kunrát, meaning "the village of Kunrát's people".
+The name is derived from the personal name Kunrát (a variation of the name Konrád), meaning "the village of Kunrát's people".

 Geography

 Kunratice u Cvikova is located about 13 km northeast of Česká Lípa and 25 km west of Liberec.
 It lies in the Ralsko Uplands.
 The highest point is the hill Dubina at 467 m above sea level.
 The northern half of the municipal territory lies within the Lusatian Mountains Protected Landscape Area.
 The Svitavka River flows through Kunratice u Cvikova.
 There are three fishponds in the municipality.

 History

 The first written mention of Kunratice u Cvikova is from 1296.
 The village was probably founded around 1278.
 In 1388, the village was acquired by the Berka of Dubá family and incorporated it under the Milštejn estate.

 Transport

-The I/13 road (the section from Liberec to Děčín, which is a part of the European route E442) passes through the municipality.
+The I/13 road (the section from Liberec to Děčín, which is a part of the European route E442) runs through the municipality.